scale-docs/docs/overview/liquidity-pools.md

 ## Fees

-In 2022, Equalizer V1 set the fees at a rate of 0.2% per trade for volatile pairs and 0.02% for stable pairs.
+In 2022, Scale.farm V1 set the fees at a rate of 0.2% per trade for volatile pairs and 0.02% for stable pairs.

 After many months of observation and testing, in 2023 we moved to a dynamic, "editable fee" structure, which would let us tweak the fee % per pool, with a default fee of 1% for vAMM & 0.04% for sAMM on Fantom.

 In 2024, we invented a fully-dynamic fee which enabled us to tweak fees automatically with pinpoint precion and zero offchain latency.
 This fee structure supports the promotion and retention of liquidity, which is essential for maintaining low slippage trades during various phases of the market.

 Most of the AMM's in the market use a similar fee amount to reward Liquidity Providers.
 From our detailed research, we have found that this fee is necessary to sustain a healthy environment for attracting liquidity.
 One should not focus only on the fee amount, but the efficiency of the trade that they can complete on the AMM.
-For this reason, the Equalizer model is the first of its kind to create a sustainable dex that supports the equilibrium required to maintain an effective balance to LP providers and token holders for stable and volatile assets.
+For this reason, the Scale.farm model is the first of its kind to create a sustainable dex that supports the equilibrium required to maintain an effective balance to LP providers and token holders for stable and volatile assets.

 ## Types of Pools

-Equalizer v1 comes with 2 basic types of liquidity pools
+Scale.farm v1 comes with 2 basic types of liquidity pools

 ### Stable Pools